 - Head down a bit to see our biggest flower planning tips for weddings and event

 Are you considering doing your own wedding flowers?

 When talking to one of my daughters after happening onto her bridal shower, wedding photos I asked her how many years will it be now that they have been married.
 Wow, time flies.
 I remember the days we created all the floral centerpieces for several weddings in our family.

 I hadn’t been blogging very long but, you can see more photos here and the wedding banner I made.
 Here the blooms aren’t fully opened we created a few floral arrangements to make sure we had enough flowers from the growers to meet our table setting needs for a rustic wedding setting.
 These were the unfinished, not all the way open, testers.

 We used blue mason jars, and flowers that were in season.
-I might write a entire post soon to help anyone planning to design, style and arrange (diy wedding flowers) flowers for an event.
+I might write an entire post soon to help anyone planning to design, style, and arrange (DIY wedding flowers) flowers for an event.
 But, I have listed a few resources and wedding flower tips for you below if you are starting to research how to create your own arrangements.
 Hope this helps get you started with your flower arranging.

 If creating floral arrangements and styling for events it’s basically the same process as flowers for a wedding.